carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 are not in the proper directory, please change directories to move inside `twarc-run`.
 Moving around in your directories is pretty easy using this interface.

+Needed data file: a single tweet
+`cat` out the file.
+use python viewer
+nano the file

 > ## Remember:
 >
 > You can only type where the cursor is blinking.
 And you can't move the cursor